rapyuta-robotics/amr-deployment/README.rst

 - docker credentials for io_amr (ioamrreadonly)
 - Note: rapyutarobotics.rr_io==2.0 has breaking changes and the newer version of the playbook will not support the older version (1.0.13)
 - Please use the older version if you get the error: `"msg": "missing required arguments: type"`
+- Installation command for the older version is `ansible-galaxy collection install 'rapyutarobotics.rr_io:<2' --upgrade`

 Installing Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^